Doximity: History

 The company was launched in March 2011 by co-founders Nate Gross, Jeff Tangney and Shari Buck.

+In 2013, founder Jeff Tangney remained CEO while the company was based in San Mateo, California.

 By 2013, it became one of the largest networks for U.S. healthcare professionals, with approximately 10 percent of U.S. doctors as members.

 By the beginning of 2014, 40 percent of U.S. physicians became members.
+In 2016, it began offering a free service for doctors to call patients using their work number on their mobile phones.
 In 2018, the company announced that it had reached 1 million members, accounting for more than 70 percent of U.S. physicians.
-Today, Doximity serves more than 2 million registered members, including over 80 percent of U.S. physicians and over 50 percent of nurse practitioners and physician assistants.
+In 2021, Doximity served more than 2 million registered members, including over 80 percent of U.S. physicians and over 50 percent of nurse practitioners and physician assistants.

 In 2016, the company was ranked #6 on the Deloitte Technology Fast 500 list.

 In November 2019, Doximity was listed on the Deloitte Technology Fast 500 list for the fourth consecutive year.

-In May 2020, Doximity Launched Dialer Video, a video telehealth app allowing physicians to video call patients through personal smartphones.
+In May 2020, the company added video.
+Dialer Video, a video telehealth app, allows physicians to video call patients through personal smartphones.

 In June 2020, Doximity Acquires THMED and launches the Curative Brand.
 Curative is a staffing and recruiting company offering permanent and Locum/Temporary placement services.

 In May 2021, Doximity, a professional network for physicians with telehealth and scheduling tools, filed for an initial public offering (IPO) seeking to raise $100 million.
 Morgan Stanley, Goldman Sachs and J.P.
 Morgan Securities were the lead underwriters for the IPO.
 Doximity raised nearly $606 million in its IPO.
+In its June 2021 IPO on the NYSE, gave it a market cap shortly after its debut of $9.4 billion.

+In 2021 August, CNBC reported that the site's news feed was "inundated" with vaccine misinformation shared among physicians, despite Doximity's community guidelines banning medical misinformation.
+AT the time, 80% of its revenue came from ads paid by pharmaceutical firms and hospitals, and directed at physicians on the site.

+By 2022, it was based in San Francisco, California.

+In November 2023, Doximity released DocDefender, a free service that removed a physician's personal phone numbers and addresses from public websites.
+Doximity continued to be used by around 80% of US doctors.